 Allergic by Megan Wagner Lloyd and Michelle Mee Nutter

 A well-done middle-grade graphic novel about a child with allergies!
 Maggie is devastated that she’s allergic to the puppy she’s finally allowed to get.
 But, she befriends a new girl next door who becomes a fun, safe solace in her life…until that friend gets a puppy which Maggie interprets this her new friend not wanting to be friends anymore.
-Meanwhile, the story shows the process of allergy testing and regular allergy shots.
 Eventually, the two friends work out a solution for hanging out that won’t be a problem for Maggie’s allergies.
 The story ends with Maggie helping with her new baby sister and feeling like she doesn’t need an animal pet anymore.

 Elements of Genius: Nikki Tesla and the Ferret-Proof Death Ray by Jess Keating

 Inventor Nikki Tesla joins a new school called the Genius Academy where she’s not the only genius and she’s supposed to start working well with others.
 (That will be hard!)
 When Nikki’s death ray is stolen from a locked safe, she and her classmates must collaborate to find it and hopefully, save the world.
 They follow clues around the world, thwart plots to divide their group and capture the bad guy before he can use the death ray.
 Not only does this engrossing story feature smart kids who love STEM but the action and themes of friendship and growing up resonated and entertained me.

 Indian No More by Charlene Willing McManis and Traci Sorell